Azure/co-op-translator/getting_started/install-package.md

 ### Installing the Package and required Packages

 Once your virtual environment is set up and activated, the next step is to install the necessary dependencies.

+#### Using pip (from requirements.txt)

+1. If you're using pip, type the following command inside your terminal.
+It will automatically install the required packages specified in the `requirements.txt` file:

+    ```bash
+    pip install -r requirements.txt
+    ```

 #### Using Poetry (from pyproject.toml)